debby-0527/MUVR/README.md

-# [NeurIPS 2025] MUVR:A Multi-Modal Untrimmed Video Retrieval Benchmark with Multi-Level Visual Correspondence
+# [NeurIPS 2025] MUVR: A Multi-Modal Untrimmed Video Retrieval Benchmark with Multi-Level Visual Correspondence

 MUVR is a benchmark codebase for Multi-Modal Untrimmed Video Retrieval.
 It aims to evaluate the performance of various Video-Language Models (VLMs) on video retrieval tasks, supporting multiple retrieval modes (video, text, video+text) and tag-based filtering mechanisms.